funkymonkeymonk/terraform-demo/README.md

 ##ToDo List
 - [X] Work out issues with security group
-- [ ] Compile terraform from source in the docker container so that it is always has the latest patches
+- [ ] Compile terraform from source in the docker container so that it always has the latest patches
 - [ ] Move the user_data to a file
 - [ ] Set up count so it's an interpolated variable and remove the need for count_override.tf file
 - [ ] Work out a better way method to have optional fields like key name